Rorippa palustris (Bog Yellow-cress)

 There are 2 subspecies of Bog Yellow-cress found in Minnesota: subsp. hispida, with hairy leaves and stems, and subsp. palustris, which is hairless throughout.
 While the flowers are similar to some Descurainia (tansy mustard) species, their finely divided, more feathery leaves and slender, longer pods are different enough to distinguish them from Bog Yellow-cress.

 Where to buy native seed and plants ↓

 - Bog Yellow-cress plant

 - early growth, basal rosette

-Photos by K. Chayka taken in Ramsey County.
-Photos courtesy Peter M. Dziuk taken in Anoka County.
+Photos by K. Chayka taken in Ramsey, Scott and Stearns counties.
+Photos by Peter M. Dziuk taken in Anoka and Dakota counties.

 Have you seen this plant in Minnesota, or have any other comments about it?